espenhagen/IN3110/assignment2/README.md

 array_class.py - containing the class 'Array'
 test_array.py - tests for the class 'Array'

+The Array-class is implemented for one- and two dimentional Arrays.

 test_array.py can be run in the terminal using the command 'pytest' if the pytest-package is installed, or run with the command 'python3 pytest.py'.